Introduction

 Reduced Energy Efficiency

-- Increased Heat Loss: Oversized windows can lead to significant heat loss, complicating climate control.
+- Increased Heat Loss: Oversized windows can lead to significant heat loss, complicating temperature control.

-- Solution: Use double-glazed or triple-glazed windows for better insulation, especially for larger openings.
+- Solution: Consider double-glazed or triple-glazed windows for improved insulation, especially for larger openings.

-- Excessive Heat Gain: In warmer regions, large windows can cause overheating and higher cooling costs.
+- Excessive Heat Gain: In warmer climates, large windows can result in overheating and increased cooling expenses.

-- Solution: Implement energy-efficient window treatments like blinds or shades to manage heat gain.
+- Solution: Utilize energy-efficient window treatments like blinds or shades to manage heat gain effectively.

 Compromised Privacy

-- Overexposure: Large windows in private spaces can compromise privacy.
+- Overexposure: Large windows in private spaces can jeopardize your privacy.

 - Solution: Opt for smaller windows (24-36 inches) in private areas and consider frosted glass or curtains for added privacy.

-- Visibility Issues: Conversely, small windows in communal areas can restrict light and views.
+- Visibility Issues: Conversely, small windows in communal areas can limit light and views.

 - Solution: Choose wider windows (36-48 inches) for living spaces to enhance light and visibility.